 South Asia Centre for Medical Physics and Cancer Research (SCMPCR)

 The prime project of Alo Bhubon Trust (Alo-BT) is the South Asia Centre for Medical Physics and Cancer Research (SCMPCR) started in July 2018.
-The South Asia (SA) region with its eight countries (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka) is about 1.891 billion populations which are approximately one-fourth of the world’s population.
+The South Asia (SA) region with its eight countries (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka) is about 1.891 billion population which is approximately one-fourth of the world’s population.
 Cancer is the second leading cause of death globally, accounting for an estimated 9.6 million deaths, or one in six deaths, in 2018.

 In modern times our health treatment sectors are evolving with a lot of new advanced technologies being incorporated in the sector of cancer treatment.
 From diagnostic to treatment technique all the equipment needs good maintenance and high-quality control and precision and accurate cancer treatment.
-So, to increase the number of qualified manpower in the field of cancer care in the South Asia region is mandatory.
+So, increasing the number of qualified manpower in the field of cancer care in the South Asia region is mandatory.

 Despite massive diversity across the South Asian countries, they face a big challenge to develop cancer control programs.
 SCMPCR is constantly trying to improve all the sectors which are required to build a Qualified Cancer treatment team.